Note: This post has been re-edited in April 2015.

 File#1: “Ghost in the Shell” (PSX, 1997-98).

-The game in question – taken from the manga series of Masamune Shirow – was a 3D shoot’em up in which you piloted a spider-like robot called “Tachikoma” (or Fuchikoma) across various enviroments peculiar of this saga: harbor piers, power plants, multilevel parking lots, transmission towers and so on.
+The game in question – taken from the manga series of Masamune Shirow – was a 3D shoot’em up in which you piloted a spider-like robot called “Tachikoma” (or Fuchikoma) across various environments peculiar of this saga: harbor piers, power plants, multilevel parking lots, transmission towers and so on.

 Despite the original hype, the game didn’t turn out to sell that much here in Europe, probably due to the long development period.
 To unveil the plot you will have to complete a total of 10 missions, exploring the levels until you find (and fight) the final boss.

 This is easier said than done since a totally unbalanced change in difficulty makes this latter task an impervious one (except, maybe, for the very first boss).
-I love “Ghost in the Shell” saga, but I remember being that close to throw the disc out of the window, particularly during the very last mission which featured a final “double boss”.
+I love “Ghost in the Shell” saga, but I remember being that close to throwing the disc out of the window, particularly during the very last mission which featured a final “double boss”.

-To summarize this first “file”, let me just say that the shortness of the campaign coupled with those dreadful difficulty spikes ended up to cripple what is in reality a very inspired and fast-paced action game that could have been a much better product.
+To summarize this first “file”, let me just say that the shortness of the campaign coupled with those dreadful difficulty spikes ended up to cripple what is, in reality, a very inspired and fast-paced action game that could have been a much better product.